Graceland: Tourist destination

 For many of the hundreds of thousands of people who visit Graceland each year, the visit takes on a quasi-religious perspective.
 They may plan for years to journey to the home of the 'King' of rock and roll.
 On site, headphones narrate the salient events of Elvis's life and introduce the relics that adorn the rooms and corridors.
 The rhetorical mode is hagiographic, celebrating the life of an extraordinary man, emphasizing his generosity, his kindness and good fellowship, how he was at once a poor boy who made good, an extraordinary musical talent, a sinner and substance abuser, and a religious man devoted to the Gospel and its music.
 At the meditation garden, containing Elvis's grave, some visitors pray, kneel, or quietly sing one of Elvis's favorite hymns.
 The brick wall that encloses the mansion's grounds is covered with graffiti that express an admiration for Presley as well as petitions for help and thanks for favors granted.

-The Graceland grounds include a new exhibit complex, Elvis Presley's Memphis, which includes a new car museum, Presley Motors, which houses Elvis' Pink Cadillac.
+The Graceland grounds include a new exhibit complex, Elvis Presley's Memphis, which includes a new car museum, Presley Motors, which houses Elvis's Pink Cadillac.
 The complex features new exhibits and museums, as well as a studio for Sirius Satellite Radio's all-Elvis Presley channel.
 The service's subscribers all over North America can hear Presley's music from Graceland around the clock.
 Not far away on display are his two aircraft including Lisa Marie (a Convair 880 jetliner) and Hound Dog II (a Lockheed JetStar business jet).
 The jets are owned by Graceland and are on permanent static display.

 In early August 2005, Lisa Marie Presley sold 85% of the business side of her father's estate.
 She kept the Graceland property itself, as well as the bulk of the possessions found therein, and she turned over the management of Graceland to CKX, Inc., an entertainment company (on whose board of directors Priscilla Presley sat) that also owns 19 Entertainment, creator of the American Idol TV show.

 Graceland Holdings LLC, led by managing partner Joel Weinshanker, is the majority owner of EPE.
 Lisa Marie Presley's estate retains a 15% ownership in the company.

+In August 2018, Gladys Presley's headstone, which contained the Jewish star of David on one side and a cross on the other and was designed by Elvis himself, became publicly displayed when it was placed in Graceland's Mediation Garden after being stored for many years in the Graceland Archive.